 Shawn Green was one of the best hitters in baseball.
 His career stats are impressive, but that success was not inevitable.

 This book describes his journey from a frustrated young professional baseball player into an All-Star and incredibly successful power hitter.

 As is true of all stories of success his path was not linear.

 The book begins with a Chapter entitled “Stillness,” but the start of his career was anything but still.

 Green was frustrated.
 His coach wanted to change and limit his batting style.
 He and his coach disagreed on his potential and the path he should take.
 So he momentarily turned to a different coach for guidance.

 The result?
 He was banished from the team’s batting cages unless supervised.

 Pissed, rebellious and a bit desperate to practice his hitting he turned to a batting tee in a tiny space on the team’s training campus.

 What begins as a ego-driven rebellion shifts to something else:

 “However four or five days into it something changed.
 I began to enjoy it.
 After the first fifteen or so swings, my mind would quiet and the swings would start to be fluid….
 I even made a ritual of placing the ball on the tee the same way every tie…my tee work had started out as a form of punishment, yet it suddenly felt like something else, something more than just a hitting exercise.

 Was it becoming meditation?”

-He continued the routine even after showing significant improvement and a return to the lineup.
+He continued the routine even after he started showing significant improvement; even after returned to the lineup.